RandyGonzalez249/Brew-Heaven-Analysis/README.md

 - Business Insights

 ## 🔍 Business Problem / Goal
-Brew Heaven records their data on separate Excel sheets, making it harder to see the full picture and it leads to missed opportunities.
+- Challenge: Fragmented Excel data led to poor visibility on sales trends and customer satisfaction.
-Create a Dashboard that pulls all the data into one place, making it easier to understand sales trends, inventory turnover, and customer satisfaction.
+- My Goal: Create a Dashboard that pulls all the data into one place, making it easier to understand sales trends, inventory turnover, and customer satisfaction.

 ## 🔧 Methods
-- ETL Process
-  - Extracting “final” data from into Power BI
+- Imported and cleaned data with Power Query
-  - Transforming data to account for inconsistencies
-  - Loading transformed data into Power BI for analysis
+- Created data model and relationships in Power BI
-- Creation of Dashboard for Project
-  - Creating the Sales page
-  - Creating the Management page
-- Formatting of Dashboard for Project
-  - Sizing
-  - Color schemes
-  - Labeling
-- Insights of Dashboard from Project
-  - Insights from Sales Page
-  - Insights from Management Page
-  - Additional Notes
-- Dashboard Revision
-  - Reasoning for Revision
-  - Proceeding with Revision
-- Insights from Dashboard Revision
+- Built Dashboard with cards, tables, line charts, and bar/column charts
+- Performed analysis on sales by time, inventory by product, and customer feedback
+- Observed ways to expand upon original task and revised dashboard to gain further insights

 ## 📊 Insights / Recommendations
 Analysis revealed overstocking of coffee products and underperformance in pastry categories